IhorHorchakov/spring-mvc-observability/README.md

 * (1) export metrics to both Prometheus and CloudWatch,
 * (2) add a set of common tags to metrics flowing to both (for example, host and application identifying tags),
 * (3) whitelist only a small subset of metrics to CloudWatch.

+`Meter` represents a family of metrics of one type(Gauge/Timers/Counter/Other).

 Well-known meter types/families:
 * Counter: merely reports a count over a specified property of an application.
 Could be useful when counting a number of